SoheilPmi/AllpodianStudio/Unity/Packages/ScenarioSystem/README.md

 🎮 Scenario System for Unity

+``
+This is Good System, But I don't Like it... it's very Complex.
+``

 A powerful and flexible graph-based scenario system for Unity, designed to help developers and designers create dynamic missions, quests, and gameplay flows with ease.
 Built with extensibility, runtime execution, and persistent saving using Easy Save 3.